 Frankly, though, the biggest disappointment is the 18-45mm kit zoom.
 It’s reasonably compact in size, and sharp enough, but every time I used it, I found myself wishing it were that bit wider and longer.
 Indeed, anyone stepping up from a smartphone will be used to having a wider lens.
 Canon seems to think the EOS R50 should be a good choice for vlogging, but the lens really isn’t wide enough for that purpose.
 The f/4.5-6.3 maximum aperture is disappointing too, either for low-light shooting or trying to get any degree of background blur.
 Sadly, it’s pretty much the dictionary definition of creatively uninspiring.

-Turning our attention to video, here the EOS R50 benefits from all the same positives in terms of reliable metering and attractive colour output.
-But the big problem comes with stabilisation, if you wish to shoot hand-held.
+Regarding its video capabilities, the reliable metering and attractive colour output of the EOS R50 are to great advantage.
+The big problem comes with stabilisation if you wish to shoot hand-held.
 Electronic stabilisation is turned off by default, leaving you reliant on in-lens stabilisation alone.
-As this can’t correct for roll around the lens axis, you end up with footage that’s very jittery and pretty unwatchable.
+As this can’t correct for roll around the lens axis, you end up with footage that’s very jittery and rather unwatchable.
 Enable the standard electronic stabilisation, and things look little better, at the expense of a 1.1x crop.
 There’s also an ‘enhanced’ option with a 1.4x crop, but then you get nothing resembling a wideangle view at all.
 For best results, you’ll really need to use a tripod or gimbal.

 With the same sensor as the EOS R10, the R50 gives much the same image quality.
 You get good-looking files at low ISO settings, with good levels of detail and barely any noise, even when viewed close-up onscreen.
 Noise starts to creep in at ISO 800, and by ISO 3200, fine detail gets noticeably degraded.